Termly Information Autumn 2 2019

 Uliana: “I have most enjoyed maths this half term including the challenges for percentages and decimals.”

 Hamza: “I enjoyed learning about decimal numbers in maths and loved working with my partner Darius in the gymnastics unit.”

 Maks: “Learning about Victorian workhouses has been the highlight of this half term.
 I also enjoyed the paired composition Harley and I performed to the class in gymnastics.”

 Useful website links to continue learning at home

-For the coming term about the world we live in these websites may provide some support:
+Our topic for the coming term is A Chinese Odyssey, for which these websites may provide some support: